 Q: What are potential defenses to allegations of anti-money laundering violations?

 While there are numerous potential defenses to alleged AML violations, these defenses are heavily dependent upon both (i) the specific statute(s) at issue, and (ii) the facts on the ground.
 Generally speaking, however, one of the most-effective defense strategies in many anti-money laundering investigations will be to demonstrate adherence to a comprehensive AML compliance program.
 Even if inadvertent errors were committed, demonstrating good-faith compliance to a largely-effective compliance program can mitigate any potential penalties and facilitate a favorable pre-charge outcome.

 Q: Does my institution, firm, or business need to engage outside counsel for anti-money laundering defense?

 Yes, if your financial institution, firm, or business is under investigation for alleged AML violations, it is imperative that you promptly engage outside federal defense counsel.
-At Oberheiden P.C., we handle anti-money laundering cases nationwide, and our AML lawyers and former federal agents are available to get to work immediately.
+At Oberheiden P.C., we handle AML cases nationwide, and our AML lawyers and former federal agents are available to get to work immediately.

-Speak With an Anti-Money Laundering Lawyer at Oberheiden P.C.
+Speak With an AML Lawyer at Oberheiden P.C.
 Today

-If you would like more information about our firm’s anti-money laundering defense practice, please contact us to arrange a complimentary case assessment with one of our senior AML attorneys.
-To schedule an appointment as soon as possible, call 888-680-1745 or inquire online now.
+If you would like more information about our firm’s anti-money laundering defense practice, please contact us to arrange a complimentary case assessment with one of our senior anti-money laundering lawyers.
+We assist clients in the financial services industry whether it’s about internal investigations, compliance to economic sanctions laws, and other anti-money laundering issues.
+We also handle cases closely related to anti-money laundering which is Foreign Corrupt Practices Act (FCPA) compliance.
+To schedule an appointment with our anti-money laundering team as soon as possible, call 888-680-1745 or inquire online now.